Optometry: Greece

 Hellenic Ministry of Education founded the first department of Optometry at Technological Educational Institute of Patras in 2007.
-After protests from the department of Optics at Technological Educational Institute of Athens (the only department of Optics in Greece, until 2006), the Government changed the names of the departments to "Optics and Optometry" and included lessons in both optics and optometry.
-Optometrists-Opticians have to complete a 4-year undergraduate honours degree.
-Then the graduates can be admitted to postgraduate courses in Optometry at universities around the world.
+After protests from the Department of Optics at Technological Educational Institute of Athens (the only department of optics in Greece, until 2006), the government changed the names of the departments to Optics and Optometry and included lessons in both optics and optometry.
+Optometrists-Opticians have to complete a four-year undergraduate honors degree.
+Then the graduates can be admitted to postgraduate courses in optometry at universities around the world.

-Since 2015, a Master of Science (MSc) course in Optometry is offered by the Technological Educational Institute of Athens.
+Since 2015, a Master of Science (MSc) course in optometry is offered by the Technological Educational Institute of Athens.

 The Institute of Vision and Optics (IVO) of the University of Crete focuses on the sciences of vision and is active in the fields of research, training, technology development and provision of medical services.
 Ioannis Pallikaris has received numerous awards and recognitions for the institute's contribution to ophthalmology.
-In 1989 he performed the first LASIK procedure on a human eye.
+In 1989, he performed the first LASIK procedure on a human eye.

 Hungary

-Optometrist education takes 4 years in the medical universities in Hungary, and they will get a Bachelor of Science degree.
-They work in networks and retail stores and private optics, very few are located in the Health Care care system as ophthalmologists as an assistant.
+Optometry education in Hungary is a four year program offered at medical universities, leading to a Bachelor of Science degree.
+They work in networks of retail optical stores and private clinics, while very few are employed in the healthcare system as ophthalmologists' assistants.

 Ireland

-The profession of Optometry has been represented for over a century by the Association of Optometrists, Ireland [AOI].
+The profession of optometry has been represented for over a century by the Association of Optometrists, Ireland (AOI).
 In Ireland an optometrist must first complete a four-year degree in optometry at Dublin Institute of Technology.
-Following successful completion of the degree, an optometrist must then complete professional qualifying examinations to enter the register of the Opticians Board [Bord na Radharcmhaistoiri].
+Following successful completion of the degree, an optometrist must then complete professional qualifying examinations to enter the register of the Opticians Board (Bord na Radharcmhaistoiri).
 Optometrists must be registered with the Board to practice in the Republic of Ireland.

-The A.O.I. runs a comprehensive continuing education and professional development program on behalf of Irish optometrists.
-The legislation governing optometry was drafted in 1956.
-Some feel that the legislation restricts optometrists from using their full range of skills, training and equipment for the benefit of the Irish public.
-The amendment to the Act in 2003 addressed one of the most significant restrictions: the use of cycloplegic drugs to examine children.
+The AOI provides continuing education and professional development programs for optometrists in Ireland.
+The legislation governing the profession was enacted in 1956.
+According to the AOI, aspects of the legislation limited the scope of optometric practice by restricting the use of certain skills, equipment, and procedures.
+A 2003 amendment to the Act removed one of the most significant restrictions by permitting the use of cycloplegic drugs to examine children.